galaxyproject/galaxy-hub/src/tutorials/g101/index.md

 |![Workflow editor](/src/tutorials/g101/wfEditor.png)|
 |<small>**Figure 31.
 Workflow editor** can be used to modify all aspects of the workflow.
 Here **cut** tool is in focus and in the right pane of the interface you can see its settings.
 They are exactly as we set them when using this tool before (see Fig. 21).</small>|

 The following image shows the workflow in its entirely.
-You can see that is exactly as was shown in Fig. 27.
+You can see that is exactly as was shown in Fig. 27 (well ... it has different shape but topologically it is the same).

 |        |
 |--------|